Measurements of the electron neutrino-argon differential cross section without pions in the final state in MicroBooNE: Methods and inputs

 \subsection{Signal definition and selections}

 This analysis presents a differential cross section measurement of charged current electron neutrinos on argon without neutral or visible charged pions in the final state.
 We have two sets of events, the first with at least one visible proton (1eNp0$\pi$) and the other without any visible protons (1e0p0$\pi$) in the final state.
 Example events in each topology are shown in Fig.~\ref{fig:EVTDis}.
-The 1eNp0$\pi$ channel offers a clear topology to reliably identify electron neutrinos, while the 1e0p0$\pi$ channel is more sensitive to differences in interaction models and complements the 1eNp0$\pi$ measurement to explore data across the phase space of proton kinetic energy.
+The 1eNp0$\pi$ channel offers a clear topology to reliably identify electron neutrinos, while the 1e0p0$\pi$ channel is more sensitive to differences in interaction models and complements the 1eNp0$\pi$ measurement to explore data across the phase space of proton kinetic energy (KE).
 Moreover, these event categories match the ones used for MicroBooNE electron neutrino low energy excess searches, providing additional ability to interpret this dataset~\cite{oldPELEE,PELEEnew}. \\

 The true signal definition for this measurement requires an electron neutrino charged current event in the fiducial volume with $KE_e >$ 30 MeV, $KE_{\pi^{\pm}} >$ 40 MeV, and no neutral pions.
 Protons above 50~MeV are considered visible in both the true signal definition and in the selection.
-This is where reliable proton energy reconstruction resolution, under 9\% based on Monte-Carlo(MC) predictions, can be obtained~\cite{oldPELEE}.
+Protons with kinetic energy above this threshold can be well reconstructed, with an energy resolution under 9\% based on Monte-Carlo (MC) predictions~\cite{oldPELEE}.
 This is also the proton kinetic energy threshold where the 1eNp0$\pi$ and 1e0p0$\pi$ selection efficiencies overlap, which indicates the threshold at which these orthogonal selections are able to reliably identify protons~\cite{MicroBooNEXsec}.
 In order to select regions with good signal purity, we apply the following criteria on the interaction phase space in the selection and the true signal definition.
 In the 1e0p0$\pi$ channel, the electron energy $E_e$ is required to be more than 0.5~GeV and the cosine of the electron angle with respect to the beam direction $\cos\theta_e$ is required to be more than 0.6 as shown in Appendix~\ref{app:cuts}.
 In the 1eNp0$\pi$ channel, the cosine of the opening angle between the leading proton and the electron is required to be more than -0.9.\\